Logic06183/Legal-amendment/HE2AT_Legal_Amendments/Source_Documents/RP1_WHC_Complete_With_Changes.md

 2.4	Each Party shall pay its own costs incurred in the performance of this Agreement.
 Any given expense or cost can only be committed in writing by the Party responsible for the cost in question.
 In no case can one Party commit an expense on behalf of another Party, without prior written consent.

-2.5	\deleted\{\deleted\{Data Provider retains ownership of the Data and retains all rights to distribute the Data to other third parties.
-Data Provider warrants its authority and that it has obtained the necessary consent required to provide the Data to the Data Recipient.\}\} \added\{Data Provider retains ownership of the Data and retains all rights to distribute the Data to other third parties.
-The Data Provider hereby grants the Data Recipient a perpetual, irrevocable, worldwide, non-exclusive license to: (a) store the Data in the Azure Cloud Platform as part of the HE²AT Center's Cloud Migration; (b) process and transform the Data to create derived data sets at Levels 1, 2, and 3; (c) retain the derived data sets for Post-Project Data Use as specifically authorized in this Amendment; and (d) grant access to Level 2 data to External Researchers in accordance with the procedures set forth in this Amendment.
-This expanded license does not transfer ownership of the Data, which remains with the Data Provider.\}
+2.5	~~<span style='color: red'>Data Provider retains ownership of the Data and retains all rights to distribute the Data to other third parties.
+Data Provider warrants its authority and that it has obtained the necessary consent required to provide the Data to the Data Recipient.</span>~~ <span style='color: blue'>Data Provider retains ownership of the Data and retains all rights to distribute the Data to other third parties.
+The Data Provider hereby grants the Data Recipient a perpetual, irrevocable, worldwide, non-exclusive license to:
+(a) store the Data in the Azure Cloud Platform as part of the HE²AT Center's Cloud Migration;
+(b) process and transform the Data to create derived data sets at Levels 1, 2, and 3;
+(c) retain the derived data sets for Post-Project Data Use as specifically authorized in this Amendment; and (d) grant access to Level 2 data to External Researchers in accordance with the procedures set forth in this Amendment.
+This expanded license does not transfer ownership of the Data, which remains with the Data Provider.</span>

-\added\{The Data Provider acknowledges and agrees that initially the Data shall be accessible only to the Core HE²AT Center Data Management Team for purposes of pre-processing, harmonisation and integration to produce Consortium Shared Data as set out in the HE²AT Center Data Management Plan.
-Following the Cloud Migration, the Data will be classified as Level 0 data in the Azure Cloud Platform's tiered data access system and will remain accessible only to the Core HE²AT Center Data Management Team.\}
+<span style='color: blue'>The Data Provider acknowledges and agrees that initially the Data shall be accessible only to the Core HE²AT Center Data Management Team for purposes of pre-processing, harmonisation and integration to produce Consortium Shared Data as set out in the HE²AT Center Data Management Plan.
+Following the Cloud Migration, the Data will be classified as Level 0 data in the Azure Cloud Platform's tiered data access system and will remain accessible only to the Core HE²AT Center Data Management Team.</span>

 <span style='color: blue'>2.X Cloud Storage Infrastructure and Data Migration Authorization

-2.X.1 The Data Provider hereby irrevocably authorizes the Data Recipient to: (a) migrate the Data from on-premises infrastructure to the Azure Cloud Platform; (b) store and process the Data and all derived data sets in the Azure Cloud Platform; and (c) implement the tiered Data Access Levels system described in this Amendment.
+2.X.1 The Data Provider hereby irrevocably authorizes the Data Recipient to:
+(a) migrate the Data from on-premises infrastructure to the Azure Cloud Platform;
+(b) store and process the Data and all derived data sets in the Azure Cloud Platform; and (c) implement the tiered Data Access Levels system described in this Amendment.

-2.X.2 The Data Recipient shall implement and maintain the following security and compliance measures in the Azure Cloud Platform: (a) AES-256 encryption for data at rest; (b) TLS encryption for data in transit; (c) Azure Active Directory Role-Based Access Control; (d) Conditional Access Controls; (e) Azure Key Vault for key management; (f) Continuous Monitoring (Azure Monitor); (g) Audit Logging (Log Analytics); (h) Threat Detection (Azure Sentinel).
+2.X.2 The Data Recipient shall implement and maintain the following security and compliance measures in the Azure Cloud Platform:
+(a) AES-256 encryption for data at rest;
+(b) TLS encryption for data in transit;
+(c) Azure Active Directory Role-Based Access Control;
+(d) Conditional Access Controls;
+(e) Azure Key Vault for key management;
+(f) Continuous Monitoring (Azure Monitor);
+(g) Audit Logging (Log Analytics);
+(h) Threat Detection (Azure Sentinel).

-2.X.3 The Data Recipient shall implement and maintain appropriate data security methods according to the Data Access Level, including but not limited to: (a) Level 0: Safe Harbor approach, Expert determination (b) Level 1: POPIA/GDPR compliance, Role-Based Access Control (c) Level 2: Location jittering, Population density-aware spatial k-anonymity (d) Level 3: Geographic aggregation to census areas
+2.X.3 The Data Recipient shall implement and maintain appropriate data security methods according to the Data Access Level, including but not limited to:
+(a) Level 0: Safe Harbor approach, Expert determination (b) Level 1: POPIA/GDPR compliance, Role-Based Access Control (c) Level 2: Location jittering, Population density-aware spatial k-anonymity (d) Level 3: Geographic aggregation to census areas

 2.X.4 The Data Recipient shall maintain audit trails for all data access events regardless of access level.